You are viewing a story from harrypotterfanfiction.com

 “Oh, so you weren’t talking, then?”
 Rose teased.

 Dominique smiled.
 “We also walked.”
 After a moment, she relented.
 “We were mostly talking.
-Honestly, I’m not going to get too fussed about it.”
+Honestly, I’m not going to get too fussed about it.
+I need somebody a bit more adventurous.”
 She jerked her head toward the table.
 “We should get back.”

 Not long after that, Dominique and Victoire regretfully got up, saying that they had to get going.
 After bidding them goodbye, Rose, the rest of her cousins, and Scorpius joined the students who were starting to head back up to the castle.
 After a few minutes, she realised that the rest of them had melted away, leaving her alone with Scorpius.